cissagatto/HPML.D.CE/README.md

 ```

 ## 📊 Results
-The results are stored in the _RESULTS_ directory.
+The results are stored in the _REPORTS_ directory.

 ## DOWNLOAD RESULTS